 - (Optional) Set a Start Date and End Date.

 This will apply the calculation only to data that falls within the given date range.

-Calculation type called Circle is not present in the Type list because it is used as part of a formula.
+The Calculation Type called Circle is not present in the Type list because it is used as part of a formula.
 To use Circle, select Formula, and incorporate CIRCLE into your equation appropriately.

-You can have one to many source components.
+You must specify one or more source components.
 For each, select the source Site and Channel, then give it a unique Variable Name (any letter).

 6. (Optional) Choose a Lookup Table